 Starting in 2018 through 2021 the City is also planning to build a multi-use outdoor recreation facility on reclaimed land from the Con Mine property.
 This would be developed in conjunction with a potential new subdivision off of Taylor Road.
 The estimated cost of the project is \$8.5 million over 4- year period but this will be partially offset by land sales in the new subdivision.

-In total the planned expenditures for municipal facilities, including parks and trails is \$14.1 million for next ten years.
+In total the planned expenditures for municipal facilities, including parks and trails is \$14.2 million for next ten years.
 This includes \$8.5 million for new multi-use outdoor facility.

-Also anticipated in this 10-year plan, is the design and construction of a new pool.
+Also anticipated in this 10-year plan, is the design and construction of a new aquatic centre.
 Originally it was estimated that the Ruth Inch Memorial pool would need to be replaced sometime before 2023.
-It is planned for 2020 and 2021 to coincide with the deadline requirement of New Building Canada Fund.
 A new pool is required to meet the growing demand for aquatic leisure activity in the City.
 Estimates have not been finalized but based on the cost of recently completed new pool facilities in northern communities, and depending upon the scope of the project, costs could range from \$30 million - \$40 million.
 There are also options being considered for an expansion of the existing Ruth Inch Memorial Pool which could result in lower costs.
-Again, depending on the scope of the project, the estimate of costs ranges from \$20 - \$25 million.
+Again, depending on the scope of the project, the estimate of costs would vary and the City may need to borrow to finance this project.